 Enact Holdings, through Enact Mortgage Insurance Corporation ("EMICO"), its principal U.S. mortgage insurance subsidiary, reinsures a portion of its mortgage insurance risk in order to obtain credit towards the financial requirements of the government-sponsored enterprises' ("GSEs") private mortgage insurer eligibility requirements ("PMIERs").
 The transactions are structured as excess of loss coverage where both the attachment and detachment points of the ceded risk tier are within the PMIERs capital requirements at inception.
 Each reinsurance treaty has a term of 10 years or more and grants Enact Holdings a unilateral right to commute the treaty prior to the full term, subject to certain performance triggers.
-In 2022, Enact Holdings executed three excess of loss reinsurance transactions with a panel of reinsurances that provide up to approximately \$422 million of reinsurance coverage on a portfolio of mortgage insurance policies written during the second half of 2021.
-In 2021, Enact Holdings executed an excess of loss reinsurance transaction with a panel of reinsurance transaction with a panel of reinsurance transaction with a panel of reinsurance written for its 2021 book year.
+In 2022, Enact Holdings executed three excess of loss reinsurance transactions with a panel of reinsurers that provide up to approximately \$422 million of reinsurance coverage on a portion of new insurance written for its 2022 book year and up to approximately \$325 million of reinsurance coverage on a portfolio of mortgage insurance policies written during the second half of 2021.
+In 2021, Enact Holdings executed an excess of loss reinsurance transaction with a panel of reinsurers that provided approximately \$210 million of reinsurance coverage on a portion of new insurance written for its 2021 book year.

 During 2021, Enact Holdings obtained approximately \$1,170 million of excess of loss reinsurance coverage from certain special purpose insurers that are considered VIEs.
 The VIEs financed the reinsurance coverage by issuing mortgage insurance-linked notes to unaffiliated investors.
 The notes are non-recourse to Enact Holdings, and to Genworth Financial and its affiliates.
-For the reinsurance coverage, EnactHoldings retains the first layer of aggregate losses up to certain pre-established thresholds and the VIEs provide a percentage of reinsurance coverage for losses above the retained first layer, capped at a maximum reinsurance coverage threshold.
+For the reinsurance coverage, Enact Holdings retains the first layer of aggregate losses up to certain pre-established thresholds and the VIEs provide a percentage of reinsurance coverage for losses above the retained first layer, capped at a maximum reinsurance coverage threshold.
 The excess of loss reinsurance coverage is fully collateralized by reinsurance trust accounts to cover reinsurance obligations if losses exceed the first loss tier.